 But there are ways that every dog owner can reduce their veterinary expenses, from simple practices that you can do at home to smart money-saving exercises that could be worth thousands of pounds.
 Holly Kernot explores the best ways to reduce that vet bill.

 There are a variety of basic health checks and routines you can adopt in order to ensure your dog stays in optimum health.

 Performing a regular health check on your dog will enable you to keep on top of any new or recurring health issues.
 Potentially serious and costly health problems can be nipped in the bud before they escalate into something altogether more sinister, which ensures that your dog will be getting a good level of health care and also, enables you to avoid costly vet bills.

 Become familiar with your dogs, and regularly check their body for any lumps which may have formed.
 When at the vets, as them to help you identify the signs of a dangerous lump, and what does not constitute as anything to worry about.

 A healthy dog has a shiny coat, and you can help maintain this by partaking in a regular grooming exercise.
 Regular grooming gives you the opportunity to familiarise yourself with your dog and to carry out these checks.

-Dermatitis is often indicated if your dog is scratching himself a lot, or if sores or rough areas appear on the skin.
+Dermatitis is often indicated if your dog is scratching himself a lot and can be as a result of wearing clothes (it may sound strange, but according to vet experts it is a rising problem), or if sores or rough areas appear on the skin.
 If this is the case, a vet should be consulted immediately.

 Bathing your dog on a regular basis can ensure your dog’s coat stays healthy, using specialist dog shampoo to remove unwanted dirt and grime.
 Trim those nails.